-On May 30, Jones and Smith closed on the new site for the home at 78 Peachtree Circle in historic Ansley Park.
+On Thursday, May 30, 2013, Jones and Smith closed on the new site for the home at 78 Peachtree Circle in historic Ansley Park.
 Jones and Smith of NewTown Partners have agreed to sensitively rehabilitate the home according to historic preservation standards and will use it as their primary residence.
-The law firm of Constangy, Brooks & Smith, LLP handled the negotiation and drafting of the agreement on a pro bono basis.
 They have arranged with One Museum Square, which owns the lot at 1301 Peachtree Street, to allow a temporary road to be built across its lot, allowing a direct access to 78 Peachtree Circle, which sits directly behind it.
 Jones and Smith have secured funding for the project from Georgia Commerce Bank.